 At top, Ludwig Meidner's "Bau der Untergrunbahn" (Subway Construction in Berlin).
 Below it, J. Alphege Brewer's "Charing Cross As It Looks Today," published in The Graphic.
 Note that where Meidner places a derrick, Brewer centers Nelson's Column.

 Meidner art: © Ludwig Meidner-Archiv, Jüdisches Museum der Stadt Frankfurt am Main

 Above, Ludwig Meidner's 1912 "Apokalyptische Landschaft."
 Below, his 1913 "Bombardement einer Stadt."

 At left, Brewer's 1915 "The Church of Notre Dame, Dinant-on-the-Meuse, Belgium."
 Below, George Bellows' 1918 "Massacre at Dinant."

-Below, J. Alphege Brewer's "The West Front of Rheims Cathedral."
-Because it was published in 1914 without a US copyright, the image was reproduced by many printers and sold widely throughout the United States.
+Below, J. Alphege Brewer's 1914 "The West Front of Rheims Cathedral."
+Because it was published without a US copyright, the etching was reproduced by many printers and sold widely throughout the United States.
 As a silent witness to a great loss, the image was hung on parlor walls where pictures of the firestorm in September 1914 (like the illustration by Gustave Fraimont to its right) would have seemed inappropriate.